 The study concluded that the key players have different initiatives in practicing sustainability in their establishment but have the same goal: to help the environment and minimize their effect on it.
 The sustainable food practices identified under the system supporting food production are local sourcing, water and energy conservation, and waste management.
 In the food supply chain, reusable items and sustainable social media marketing are used more than traditional marketing.
 However, the researchers found that the key players need specialized sustainability standards in consumer behaviors and diet.
-Instead, they tried to discover if the key players' customers know that they have sustainability practices of the key players do not affect consumer behavior.
+Instead, they tried to discover if the key players' customers know that they have sustainable food system practices to see if they will affect their buying decisions.
+However, the sustainability practices of the key players do not affect consumer behavior.
 Customers love to eat at Restaurants 1 and 2 mainly because of their delicious food items and their restaurant's ambiance.
 However, the key players offer a diverse menu selection that can accommodate everyone's dietary needs.
-The customers enjoyed the food of the key players and claimed that it was not because of their diet but because of the restaurants served.
+The customers enjoyed the food of the key players and claimed that it was not because of their diet but because of the food the restaurants served.